YaBoiTroi/pr2SIM/README.md

 # THE EPIC PLATFORM RACING 2 EXPERIENCE SIMULATOR v1.0.0

-**PLEASE READ THE README BEFORE ASKING ANY QUESTIONS** ... but I will also answer any questions you have
+**PLEASE READ THE README BEFORE ASKING ANY QUESTIONS** ... but I will answer any questions you have regardless..
+Sorry, this only runs on windows OS
 MANY MORE FEATURES TO COME

 ---